That's me reading my own story in the sports section on the Alabama Gulf Coast 2006.

 I always wanted to be a Ghostbuster.
-Somewhere around my 10th birthday, however, I finally admitted that being a Ghostbuster just wasn’t going to happen.
+Somewhere around my 10th birthday, however, I finally admitted that probably wasn’t going to happen.

-I turned my attention to playing pro basketball after that, but I knew that idea was an airball.
-Then I dreamed of writing pro wrestling storylines for the WWE.
+I turned my attention to playing professional basketball, but that idea was an airball.
+Then I dreamed of writing epic pro wrestling storylines for the WWE.

-I certainly could have pursued that last one (I would have been good at it!) but I opted for the next best thing: a career in sports writing!
+I could have pursued that last one (I know I would have been good at it!) but I opted for the next best thing: a career in sports writing!

 I love writing and telling stories.
 I was the only kid in my third grade class who could make my poetry rhyme.
 I won a short story contest in high school that I wrote about alien abductions.
 In college, I covered the University of Washington football team for three years at the student newspaper.